 Due to their mobility, Hueys took the place of the traditional cavalry.
 It was during the Vietnam War helicopters evolved into an essential asset on the battlefield.
 Huey missions included troop transport, ferrying cargo, air assault and medical evacuation In the jungles of Vietnam, Hueys made it possible for wounded soldiers to be in a hospital within one hour, dramatically increasing survival rates.

-Remarkable advances in aviation took place during the Vietnam Era.
+Remarkable advances in aviation took place during the Vietnam War era.
 Pilots pushed the envelope and developed amazing flying skills.
 Throughout the war, experimental items were in country for evaluation.
 One of the many experimental pieces of equipment for Hueys was a smoke generator.
 The smoke was produced from a ring of nozzles around the turbine exhaust and was created using a reservoir of oil.
-On March 19, 1967, while our Huey was assigned to the 121st AHC (Soc Trang Tiger and Viking Platoon), a smoke apparatus was installed and the aircraft was given the name “Viking Surprise”.
+On March 19, 1967, while our Huey was assigned to the 121st AHC, a smoke apparatus was installed, and the aircraft was given the name “Viking Surprise.”
 This was one of the first of many Hueys to be outfitted as a smokeship.

 Smokeships were used to provide cover for ground operations.
-When troops were being inserted smokeships would go in first and lay down a layer of smoke around the landing zone to obstruct the vision of any VC or NVA in the area.
+When troops were being inserted, smokeships would go in first and lay down a layer of smoke around the landing zone to obstruct the vision of Viet Cong or North Vietnam Army soldiers.
 The smokeship was followed by a pair of gunships firing to clear the area.
-Finally the Hueys carrying the troops would drop in.
-If the wind was light the smoke would stay close to the ground for as long as five minutes giving the troops time to unload.
+Finally, the Hueys carrying the troops would drop in.
+If the wind was light, the smoke would stay close to the ground for as long as five minutes, giving the troops time to unload.

 Jack Swickard, who flew smokeship missions with the 118th AHC, compares flying them to piloting a clay pigeon.
 “When the smokeship appeared, all enemy firearms were aimed at it.”